ConnectyCube/connectycube-reactnative-samples/RNChat/README.md

 1. Clone the project;
 2. Install node_modules: `cd connectycube-js-samples/RNChat && npm install`
+3. In order to use push notifications on Android, you need to create `google-services.json` file and copy it into project's `android/app` folder.
+Also, you need to update the `applicationId` in `android/app/build.gradle` to the one which is specified in `google-services.json`, so they must match.
+If you have no existing API project yet, the easiest way to go about in creating one is using this [step-by-step installation process](https://firebase.google.com/docs/android/setup)
-3. Run `npm run ios` or `npm run android`.
+4. Run `npm run ios` or `npm run android`.

 ## Can't build yourself?

 Got troubles with building React Native code sample?
-Just create an issue at [Issues page](https://github.com/ConnectyCube/connectycube-reactnative-samples/issues) - we will create the sample for you.
-For FREE!
+Just create an issue at [Issues page](https://github.com/ConnectyCube/connectycube-reactnative-samples/issues)